cendern/ring-mqtt-wiki/Topics.md

 ring/<location_id>/<product_category>/<device_id>/status
 ```

 Each device also inlcudes an "info" sensor where the state topic includes various supplemental data for the device in JSON format.
-This information varies by devies and includes data such as battery level, tamper status, communicaton state, volume, wifi signal strength, and other device specific data.
+This available information varies by device type and includes data such as battery level, tamper status, communication state, volume, wifi signal strength, and other device specific data.
+Recent version also include separate attribute sensors for battery, tamper and wifi status.

-For the individual device capabilities the state and command topics are simple text strings (not JSON), which use the default values for the equivalent Home Assistant device integration.
-Some sensors may have multiple attribues, such as a multi-level-switch as both on/off and brightness, so they will have a standard state/command topic and an additional topic in the format of <attribute>_state and <attribute>_topic.
+For the individual device capabilities the state and command messages are simple text based values (not JSON), which use the default values for the equivalent Home Assistant device integration.
+Some sensors may have multiple attributes, such as a multi-level-switch with both on/off and brightness, so they will have a standard state/command topic and an additional topic in the format of <attribute>_state and <attribute>_topic.
 Below is a listing of all currently supported devices and topics.

 ## Device Topics
 ### Alarm Control Panel (virtual device):